isaaccs/Stackoverflow-Generate-Answer/README.md

 ### model.py

 In this file, you will find differents functions :
-* One to use the Embedding class
+* One to use the Embedding class.
-* One to create Trai, Test, validation set
+* One to create Trai, Test, validation set.
-* One to build our model
+* One to build our model.
-* One to fit the model
+* One to fit the model.
-* One for our loss (sparse_categorical_crossentropy)
+* One for our loss function (sparse_categorical_crossentropy).
 * One to predict a Numpy array.

 ## Futur Release